xMintKnight/xMintKnight/README.md

-- 👋 Hi, I’m @xMintKnight
+- 👋 Hi, I’m MintKnight
-- 👀 I’m interested in ...
+- 👀 I’m interested in money & game
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning high school
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I'm currently a contributor on: notsmilerobux.com; pensub.online
-- 📫 How to reach me ...
+- 📫 How to reach me: discord MintKnight#0019; facebook trunganh.2704
+- 💰 How to pay for me: momo 0898652120; paypal aphan9678@gmail.com

 <!---
 xMintKnight/xMintKnight is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.